sousavic/Environmental-Data-Modeling/README.md

 🤝 Contributing | Contribuindo

-Feel free to fork this repository, submit issues, or suggest improvements!
+Feel free to fork this repository, submit issues, or suggest improvements.

+If you want to contribute:

+Fork this repository
+Create a branch (git checkout -b new-feature)
+Commit your changes (git commit -m "Added a new analysis step") Push to your fork (git push origin new-feature)
+Open a pull request